Sentara Martha Jefferson Hospital: Sale of the old facility

 In September 2010, Martha Jefferson Hospital sold its downtown Charlottesville building to Octagon Partners.
 Octagon Partners later announced that the CFA Institute would move into a portion of the re-developed facility in 2013.

 Merger

 On September 29, 2010, Martha Jefferson Hospital announced its intention to merge with Sentara Healthcare.
-The merger was finalized on June 1, 2011, making Martha Jefferson the tenth hospital Sentara Healthcare's not-for-profit integrated health system based in Norfolk, Virginia.
+The merger was finalized on June 1, 2011, making Martha Jefferson the tenth hospital of Sentara Healthcare's not-for-profit integrated health system, which is based in Norfolk, Virginia.